a traveling exhibition.

 Three Gorges (san xia: 长江三峡水利枢纽工程)

 This example here is a specialty of Chongqing Opera: bian lian (变脸 change faces).
-Each time the performer removes his fans from his face, a different face is revealed.
+Each time the performer lifts his fans from his face, a different face shows up.